kristiansordal/INF222/code/assignments/java/README.md

 }
 ```

-And, for our `Succ` class will look like this:
+And our `Succ` class will look like this:

 ```Java
 public class Succ implements Natural {